thoughtbot/ruby-science/book/code_smells/comments.md

 * Comments within method bodies.
 * More than one comment per method.
 * Comments that restate the method name in English.
-* TODO comments.
+* Todo comments.
 * Commented out, dead code.

 ### Example

 ` app/models/open_question.rb@6f405a2:6,9

-This comment is trying to explain what the following line of code does, because the code itself is too hard to understand.
+This comment is trying to explain what the following line of code does because the code itself is too hard to understand.
 A better solution would be to improve the legibility of the code.